 .
 But use animations carefully, animate with purpose.
 Rather than animating solely for the sake of delight, you should focus on practical things the animation does for the user.

 Mobile design is moving towards removing any unnecessary elements in your app to focus much more on functionality.
-Clean interface, simple color schemes and visually pleasing aesthetics give an interface a modern feel and make product easy to use, making your user comfortable every time.
+Clean interface, simple color schemes and visually pleasing aesthetics give an interface a modern feel and make a product easy to use, making your user comfortable every time.

 About the Author: Nick Babich is a software developer and author of a blog dedicated to usability